uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 (replacing `YOURTEAM` with your actual team name, one of `redis-tries`, `spellcheck`, `fulltext`, `support-tools`, `api`, or `autocomplete`.
-You should all have your team assignments by now - if not, check your email.)
+You should all have your team assignments by now - if not, check your email)

-Now, from inside the repository, you can run `git branch BRANCHNAME` to create a new branch, replacing `BRANCHNAME` with your desired branch name.
+Now, from inside the repository, you will create a branch to make your change to `AUTHORS.md`.
 But don't do it yet!
 Before you do this, let's take a minute to talk about naming conventions.

 If everyone named their branch something like `authors` or `add-authors`, we'd have 5 branches with the same name.
 In large collaborative projects, it's common